jbtrystram/immich-podman-systemd/README.md

  - `immich.pod` file defining a pod that will host all the containers.
  - `immich-server.image` defining the immich version.
  - several `immich-*.container` files defining the containers, volumes etc..
+ - Systemd activation socket, `immich-proxy.socket`, this provides a way to access immich from outside the pod.
+Otherwise all the containers in this setup have no network access.

 The `.container` files are translated into systemd units that create the containers.